 The IDTechEx Show is this week in Berlin, featuring the very latest emerging technologies at one event.
-Anthony Kongats, CEO and Founder of CAP-XX will be presenting on IoT applications, small energy harvesters the future of low-power sensors.
+Anthony Kongats, CEO and Founder of CAP-XX will be presenting on IoT applications, small energy harvesting technology and the future of low-power sensors.
 We got in touch with Mr. Kongats to ask a few questions and get an idea of what his talk will be about.

 Q&A With Anthony Kongats, CEO of CAP-XX